simoneborgio/cybersecuritybase-project-1/README.txt

 ## Vulnerabilities

+Users (password and username are the same):
+ted: normal user
+ben: normal user

 1. 2013-A8-Cross-Site Request Forgery (CSRF)

 The entire web application is vulnerable to CSRF due to Spring Security misconfiguration.